- Natural Wonders Type

-While tracking the Migration is not a science, most safari operators will have a general idea of where the animals are at any given time.
+While tracking The Great Migration is not a science, most safari operators will have a general idea of where the animals are at any given time.
 Just make sure your guide knows that you want to see the herd so that the itinerary can be changed accordingly.
-To learn more about the Migration, visit Serengeti's official website.
+You can also drive through the park to see the animals from the comfort of your own vehicle.
+To learn more about this free natural phenomemon, visit Serengeti National Park's website.